man-group/sparrow/README.md

 The documentation (currently being written) can be found at https://man-group.github.io/sparrow/index.html

+## Acknowledgements

+This development has been funded as part of a collaboration between [ArcticDB](https://github.com/man-group/ArcticDB), Bloomberg, and [QuantStack](https://quantstack.net/).

 ## License

 This software is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.